maximforever/purple-spring-meadow-2934/README.md

 ## Next steps
 * Move collections logic to a React Context and implement FE caching instead of prop drilling.
 This will help decouple the components, and make it much easier to show 'moving' and 'completed' states, along with errors.
 * add unit and end-to-end tests
-* add a loading state / spinner (currently it just displays 'moving')
+* add a loading state / spinner, completed state, error state (currently it just displays 'moving')
-* add a completed state (currently it just displays 'moving')
-* add errors (currently it just displays 'moving')
 * add a [Toast](https://sonner.emilkowal.ski/) component to show these completed/error states
 * Add a websockets connection for lengthy async operations
 * Add a time-out guard